poWer4aiX/paradox/docs/src/main/paradox/directives/linking.md

 `javadoc.package_name_style` and set it to `startWithAnycase`.
 The directive will match the link text with the longest common package prefix and use the default style as a fall-back if nothing else matches.
 Keep in mind that the `OuterClass.InnerClass` notation is no longer working then.
+In this case the class has to be referenced as `OuterClass$$InnerClass` which is being resolved back to the `.`-notation.

 For example, given: